YoungjooL1324/citySort/README.md

 Lastly, using a graphics panel, I created an animation which would pinpoint the cities on a globe map in the order they appeared in the text file called in.

+the Top30popscreenshot.png is an example, displaying the top 30 cities in the world by population.
+A small taste of what my program can do